 The only other major difference between the IP-LUX models and the IP-DUO models is that the IP-LUX pressure cooker only have one pressure sensor.
 Because they don’t have a pressure sensor at both the top and the bottom of the cooking pot, there is the possibility of some inconsistency in the degree at which your meal is cooked.

-As you can see with only Instant Pot you still have a wide range of features to choose from.
+As you can see you have a wide range of features to choose from.

 Overview of the T-fal C505E pressure cooker

 As I mentioned at the outset of this article, T-fal has only one electric pressure cooker, the T-fal CY505E Electric Pressure Cooker.
 It only comes in the 6-quart capacity.